Elao/tech-blog/posts/2012-01-23-how-to-customize-system-path-on-mac-osx.md

 Hi guys !

-I just figured out how to handle system path customization in an &#8220;OSX way&#8221;.
+I just figured out how to handle system path customization in an "OSX way".
 From here to now I used to add my path customization into system profile (**/etc/profile**) or my local profile (**~/.bash_profile**) and my **.bashrc** file (wich is a common meaning on a UNIX system).

 **<span style="text-decoration: underline;">For example:</span>**